 (d) Any technique that restricts the individual's ability to communicate;

-(e) Weapons and law enforcement restraint devices, as defined by CMS in appendix A of its interpretive guidelines to 42 C.F.R.
-482.13(f) and found in manual publication No. 100-7, "Medicare State Operations", used by any hospital staff or hospital-employed security or law enforcement personnel, as a means of subduing a patient to place that patient in patient restraint/seclusion; and
+(f) Weapons and law enforcement restraint devices, as defined by CMS in appendix A of its interpretive guidelines to 42 C.F.R.
+482.13(f) and found in manual publication No. 100-7, "Medicare State Operations", November 20, 2015 revision, used by any hospital staff or hospital-employed security or law enforcement personnel, as a means of subduing a patient to place that patient in patient restraint/seclusion; and

 (2) Position in physical or mechanical restraint.